 The distinct nature of the relationship between 101(1) and 101(3) raises other concerns, as well.
 The Commission and the ECJ have both stated that pro-competitive effects are not taken into account when applying 101(1) and that they are only relevant to the application of Article 101(3).
 For this reason, EU decision-makers have explained that 101(3) performs the function of the “rule of reason” indispensible to U.S. antitrust jurisprudence.
 However, in cases that create the “lobster trap” paradox explained above, the ECJ is not likely to consider a 101(3) application.
-As a result, no form of reasonableness is taken into account in what are arguably the violations of 101.
+As a result, no form of reasonableness is taken into account in what are arguably the most attenuated violations of 101.
 On the one hand, two parties that enter into a written agreement to fix prices and create the effect of changing the price on the market have the ability to at least argue for a 101(3) exception.
-On the other hand, if one party unilaterally discloses confidential information to its competitors with no effect on the market and no evidence that the competitors used that information in any way, those parties can be deemed to have violated 101 by object.
-A violation of this sort, supported mostly by application of legal presumptions, would seem to be at the outer limits of behavior that violates 101.
-One would think that in a situation such as this, a consideration of reasonableness and pro-competitive effects would be most important.
+On the other hand, if one party unilaterally discloses confidential information to its competitors with no effect on the market and no evidence that the competitors used that information in any way, those parties can be deemed to have violated Art.
+101(1) by object.
+A violation of this sort, supported mostly by application of legal presumptions, would seem to be at the outer limits of behavior that violates Art.
+101. One would think that in a situation such as this, a consideration of reasonableness and pro-competitive effects would be most important.
 To the contrary, the ECJ would be least likely to consider the reasonableness of violating such ambiguous behavior.
 In sum, how helpful is this rule of reason replacement if it is not available in the most unclear of circumstances?